-Does this financial product have a sustainable investment objective?] • × yes • • No able investments we call objective: 0 in economic actify as environment ble under the Ein economic actify as environment actify as environment actify as environment actify as environment. tivities that qual- entally sustaina- acteris object have a notes Environmental/Social (E/S) charstics and while it does not have as its ive a sustainable investment, it will minimum proportion of% of susle investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective × ble in l make a minimu vestments with iective: 85 % m of sustaina- an environmen- notes E/S characteristics, but will not any sustainable investments.
+Does this financial product have a sustainable investment objective? × yes No It will make a minimum of sustain-It promotes Environmental/Social (E/S) characteristics and while it does not have as its able investments with an environobjective a sustainable investment, it will mental objective: 0 % have a minimum proportion of \\\\% of sustainable investments in economic activities that qualify as environmentally sustainawith an environmental objective in ecoble under the EU Taxonomy nomic activities that qualify as environmentally sustainable under the EU Taxin economic activities that do not onomy qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promotes E/S characteristics, but will not It will make a minimum of sustainamake any sustainable investments. ble investments with an environmental objective: 85 %